kasrababaei/swift-notes/concurrency.md

 > Actor.
 We divide the task into chunks.
 Some chunks must run on the Actor,
 > and the others don't.
 The non-Actor isolated chunks can be executed in
 > parallel, which means the computer can finish the work much faster.

+When you want to access something inside an actor from the outside, you almost always have to await so that exclusive access to the data can be guaranteed, and then you are allowed access to the data.

 While actors are great for protecting encapsulated state, sometimes we want to modify and read individual properties on the type, so actors aren't quite the